tatutimonen/F1-bayesian-analysis/README.md

-## The Effect of a Formula One Driver's Age on their Performance: A Bayesian Analysis
+## The Effect of an F1 Driver's Age on their Performance: A Bayesian Analysis

 We conduct a Bayesian analysis to study the effect of an F1 driver's age on their qualifying performance against their teammate.
 The data used in this analysis was provided by the [Ergast Developer API](http://ergast.com/mrd/).